SuperOfficeDocs/superoffice-docs/docs/en/request/learn/category/index.md

 All requests belong to a category, and each category has its own rules that define how requests are processed in the system.

-Typically, the higher-level categories will correspond to the organization's departments, while subcategories will correspond to areas of responsibility and/or logical structures within a department.
+Typically, the higher-level categories will correspond to the organisation's departments, while subcategories will correspond to areas of responsibility and/or logical structures within a department.
 Subcategories could also be the products that the company sells.

 For example, main categories for User Support, Development, Sales and Invoicing - and subcategories in these for each of the products that are sold.